 If you want to make the most of the connections you’ve made at a live event, don’t forget to follow up – and do it promptly.

 If you don’t have time for email, recording a short video/audio message and sending it over via Twitter or Facebook messenger can be a quick way to do this.

 If you want to make more of an impact, you could also create a blog/vlog about your experience of attending the event.
 Here’s how to write a blog post about an event you’ve attended.

 And don’t forget to tag yourself into any photos that have been posted by the event organisers over on Facebook, Instagram and Twitter.

-The Facebook page you’ll need for Your Year in PR is here.
+The Facebook page you’ll need for Build Your Audience Live is here.

 Instagram is here.

 Twitter is here.

 Looking forward to seeing you on the day.
 If you can’t attend the event, you can follow along on the hashtag #BYA2019.